-Lab School Research 9-11
+Lab School Research 11

-These required classes in the Lab School teach students how to do an extensive thesis-based research paper and thorough oral presentation.
-Freshmen in the Lab School spend the school year being introduced to the effective use of databases, learning how to construct a properly formatted thesis paper, and composing an effective oral presentation about one's research.
-Each semester all Lab School sophomores and juniors complete a research project on a topic of their choice and spend the entire 20-week semester working on it.
+A continuation of Lab School Research 9-10, Lab School Research 11 furthers student knowledge in producing an extensive thesis-based research paper and thorough oral presentation.
+Students omplete a research project on a topic of their choice and spend the entire 20-week semester working on it.
 At the end of the semester a major presentation is given to a board of examiners.
 The focus of this class is to develop these skills for all students.